-Connecticut Children’s Medical Center launched Connecticut Children’s Office for Community Child Health (the Office) in 2012 to optimize the health of children by engaging all sectors that are critical to child and family well-being, rather than focusing solely on treating diseases and disorders.
+Connecticut Children’s launched Connecticut Children’s Office for Community Child Health (the Office) in 2012 to optimize the health of children by engaging all sectors that are critical to child and family well-being, rather than focusing solely on treating diseases and disorders.

 In the years since, our work has enhanced the ability of underserved, at-risk children and their families to access our own community-oriented programs, as well as access community-based programs and services.
 We are now known as a national leader in the field of community child health and are excited to launch a new learning collaborative to foster shared learning among peer institutions on how children’s hospitals can enhance their status as critical community resources.
 We will share our experiences and lessons learned in forming the Office and invite participants to share their experiences and best practices in community child health.

 We are fortunate that the Hearst Foundations provided us with a generous grant for the project.
-We plan to lead the collaborative in conjunction with Boston-based consultant Root Cause.
+We plan to lead the learning collaborative in conjunction with Boston-based consultant Root Cause.
 We are thrilled that the Children’s Hospital Association (CHA) will be an active participant and is interested in spreading lessons from the collaborative to its broader membership.
 We are also excited by the impressive list of institutions that are participating:

 - Children’s Health System of Texas/Children’s Medical Center Dallas